lambda-ber/data_organization/facility_search_api_v0.1.0.md

 **Field Notes:**
 - `experiment_id`: UUID from experiment_info.experiment_id in the LAMBDA Data Organization Contract
-- `contract_version`: Version string from experiment_info.contract_version (allows client to verify compatibility)
+- `pid`: (Optional) Persistent identifier (DOI, Handle, or other stable identifier).
+Enables integration with EOSC and OpenAIRE.
+Examples: `10.15151/LBNL-ALS-123456789`, `20.500.12345/dataset-001`
 - `facility`: Must match controlled_vocabularies.facilities from the LAMBDA contract
-- `technique`: Must match controlled_vocabularies.techniques from the LAMBDA contract
+- `isPublic`: Boolean indicating whether data is publicly accessible or under embargo
 - `seguid`: Array of SEGUID strings.
 Omit field entirely if no SEGUID exists for this experiment.
 Never emit `[null]`.
+- `technique`: Must match controlled_vocabularies.techniques from the LAMBDA contract
-- `date`: Timestamp in YYYY-MM-DDTHH:MM:SSZ format (UTC, trailing Z, no timezone offsets) matching LAMBDA contract
+- `creationDate`: Timestamp of data collection in YYYY-MM-DDTHH:MM:SSZ format (UTC, trailing Z, no timezone offsets) matching LAMBDA contract
+- `size`: (Optional) Total dataset size in bytes.
+Helps clients estimate transfer time and storage requirements.
 - `facility_endpoint`: Full base URL of this facility's API (enables routing for multi-facility queries)
 - Other metadata fields should match `experiment_info.json` from LAMBDA contract where applicable